emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *rm* is the :term:`root mode`.

-    *base* points to a vector of tagged values.
+    *base* points to a vector of tagged references.

-    *size* is the number of tagged values in the vector.
+    *size* is the number of tagged references in the vector.

     *mask* is a :term:`bitmask` whose set bits specify the location of the :term:`tag`.
 References are assumed to have a tag of zero: any